Deal of the Day · UP TO 9% OFF UP TO 9% OFF · Today only Ends in 4 hand-picked products, today only Shop today’s picks →

 Home » Hemp State Laws » Wyoming

-This guide provides educational information on Wyoming’s hemp and hemp‑derived cannabinoid laws as of July 1, 2026.
-It is for informational purposes only and does not constitute legal advice.
+This guide provides educational, state‑specific information on Wyoming hemp and hemp‑derived cannabinoid laws.
+It is for educational purposes only and not legal advice.

 Wyoming hemp laws: quick overview